Zebra Technologies Corp Annual Shareholders Meeting Transcript

 Michael A. Smith - Zebra Technologies Corporation - Independent Chairman of the Board

 Good morning, ladies and gentlemen.
-I'm Michael Smith, Chairman of the Board of Zebra Technologies Corporation.
-Along with my fellow directors and executive officers of Zebra, I would like to thank you for attending Zebra's 2020 Annual Meeting of Stockholders.
+I'm Michael Smith, Chair of the Board of Zebra Technologies Corporation.
+Along with my fellow directors and the executive officers of Zebra, I would like to thank you for attending Zebra's 2021 Annual Meeting of Stockholders.

-On behalf of everyone at Zebra, I'd like to first express our deepest sympathies to all of those who are adversely affected by the coronavirus pandemic and to thank every person who is working on the front lines to keep people safe through this terrible crisis.

 Zebra Technologies Corp Annual Shareholders Meeting Transcript